7 Simple Steps to Create a Successful eCommerce Mobile App

 Do you think the Starbucks mobile app would have been able to do so well without the use of GPS to locate stores?
 Or Sephora would’ve been this popular without the option to virtually apply the cosmetics?
 It would have been impossible for them to do so without a native app.
 If you plan on including such features in your app, then a native app should be the clear winner for you.

 - Time for development: Since it is all based on a single code base, a hybrid app takes less time to come out of production.
-If time is of such essence to your eCommerce mobile app that you are willing to accept the compromises, then you can give the hybrid app a go.
+If time is of such essence to you that you are willing to accept the compromises, then you can give the hybrid app a go.

 - The long-run: The idea of saving time and money might seem compelling to one at this stage.
 But going with a hybrid app for eCommerce is akin to setting oneself up for failure.
 You will end up switching to native apps anyway or becoming obsolete to the target audience.